MidAmerica Plastic Surgery: Ryan Diederich, MD

 - Pick up your prescriptions so they are ready on surgery day.

 - Pre-Op instructions will be provided before the procedure.
 Please read these thoroughly for additional information.

 The Day of the Breast Lift Procedure

-Breast lift surgery is usually on an out patient basis.
-You will come to the hospital in the morning and be able to leave in the afternoon.
+Breast lift surgery is usually on an outpatient basis.
+You will come to the hospital in the morning and be able to leave after your procedure is completed.
 You are not allowed to eat or drink anything after midnight the day of your surgery.
 Please arrange for someone to drive you to and from the hospital on surgery day.
 You will also need someone to stay with you at home for the first 24 hours after surgery.